Loretta Lynch: Career

-Attorney General of the United States
+Attorney General of the United States (2015–2017)

-Nomination
+Nomination and confirmation

-On November 8, 2014, President Barack Obama nominated Lynch for the position of U.S. Attorney General, to succeed Eric Holder, who had previously announced his resignation, pending confirmation of his replacement.
+On November 8, 2014, President Barack Obama nominated Lynch for the position of U.S. attorney general, to succeed Eric Holder, who had previously announced his resignation, pending confirmation of his replacement.
 She was confirmed by the Senate Judiciary Committee on February 26, 2015, and approved by the Senate in a 56–43 vote on April 23, thereby becoming the first African-American woman, the second African-American after Holder, and the second woman, after Janet Reno, to hold this office.

-Several Republicans on the Senate Judiciary Committee including chairman Chuck Grassley, opposed Lynch's confirmation, saying it was important to find out more about Lynch's role in settling a $1.9 billion money-laundering deal with HSBC when she served as United States Attorney in New York.
+Several Republicans on the Senate Judiciary Committee including chairman Chuck Grassley, opposed Lynch's confirmation, saying it was important to find out more about Lynch's role in settling a $1.9 billion money-laundering deal with HSBC when she served as United States attorney in New York.
 Rand Paul, though not on the committee, opposed her nomination for her support of civil forfeiture.
 On April 23, 2015, cloture was invoked on her nomination by a vote of 66 to 34.
 Her appointment was confirmed the same day by a 56 to 43 vote.
 Her nomination process was one of the longest in the history of the United States, taking 166 days after she was first nominated for the post.
 She was sworn in by Vice President Joe Biden on April 27, 2015.